kushalkolar/mesmerize-workshop-ccn-2022/fastplotlib.md

 jupyter lab
 ```

-## Vulkan can leverage modern GPUs
+## Vulkan

+Vulkan is a new graphics API that can leverage modern GPUs.
+OpenGL is really starting to show its age and can't take advantange of modern hardware.

 https://vulkan.org/
 > Wikipedia: “Vulkan is a low-overhead, cross-platform API, open standard for 3D graphics and computing… intended to offer higher performance and more efficient CPU and GPU usage compared to older OpenGL APIs.
 In addition to its lower CPU usage, Vulkan is designed to allow developers to better distribute work among multiple CPU cores.